Joohansson/nanolinks/README.md

 # NanoLinks - The Ultimate Link Guide ![](https://raw.githubusercontent.com/joohansson/nanolinks/master/src/nano.png)
 [https://nanolinks.info](https://nanolinks.info)

+Nano is a 3rd generation cryptocurrency with zero fees, instant transactions and high scalability.
+Each account is part of a Directed Acyclic Graph (DAG), which results in lightweight nodes that requires no mining, thus very low environmental impact.
+These features makes Nano ideal for peer-to-peer transactions, donations and purchases in everyday life all around the world!
+Feel free to browse this page to know more about Nano, how it can be used and how to obtain it.

 **Want something added?
 Just edit this file on [Github](https://github.com/Joohansson/nanolinks) and make a pull request or reach out on [Reddit](https://www.reddit.com/user/Joohansson/).
 The content will be evaluated.**

 ## Quick Index